xuandinh22/Online-Retail-Revenue/README.md

 At the other end of the spectrum, countries like Saudi Arabia, Bahrain, and the Czech Republic each generated less than $1K, indicating very limited market penetration.

 The company's customer base remains overwhelmingly domestic, with 3,921 of 4,339 customers (90%) located in the UK.
 This creates a structural dependency: domestic markets provide volume, while international performance relies on a dangerously narrow client base vulnerable to concentration risk.

+#### 4. Customer Retention and Repeat Purchases
+Customer behavior demonstrates strong engagement, with approximately 64% making repeat purchases during the analysis period.
+Nearly two-thirds of customers returned for at least one additional transaction, contributing to revenue stability and indicating positive brand loyalty.
+However, the remaining 36% represent one-time buyers, presenting an opportunity for targeted retention strategies to convert first-time purchasers into repeat customers.

 #### 5. Customer Concentration and Pareto Analysis
 <p align="center">